Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Variational Bootstrapping of CDM

 where $T^{\mu\nu}\left(\metric, \partial\metric; \tensi{\psi}^A, \partial\tensi{\psi}^A\right)$ stands for the energy-momentum tensor associated with the extra fields $\tensi{\psi}^A$, the procedure prescribes to compute\footnote{where the lower integration bound is here understood as a limit, see \cite{Ducobu:2024grm}.}

-Here again, this procedure provides the ``best'' Lagrangian density related to our initial guess \eqref{eq:initialguess} up to terms that would not give any contribution to the metric equation; \emph{i.e.} Lagrangian densities built without using the metric $\metric$.
-Such Lagrangian densities are quite uncommon for physical theories as one usually uses the metric in the construction of the Lagrangian either to manipulate indices or to define a volume element which is used in the construction of the action.
+Here again, this procedure provides (up to boundary terms) the ``best'' Lagrangian density related to our initial guess \eqref{eq:initialguess}, up to terms that would not give any contribution to the metric equation -- that is, Lagrangian densities built without using the metric $\metric$ at all.
+Such Lagrangian densities are quite uncommon for physical theories -- as one usually uses the metric in the construction of the Lagrangian density to manipulate indices and/or to define a volume element.
 They are, nevertheless, not ruled out \emph{a priori} by the above construction.
-In \cite{Ducobu:2024grm}, we classified all possible natural Lagrangians independent of the metric in the context of a metric-affine setup in $4$ dimensions.
+In \cite{Ducobu:2024grm}, we classified all possible 4-dimensional natural Lagrangians that are independent of the metric in the context of a metric-affine setup.
 It turns out there is a limited amount of these which are obtained from specific $4$-forms constructed solely from the components of the distorsion tensor $\tens{L}$ and their first derivatives, see \cite{Ducobu:2024grm} for a complete classification.